Business Symposium Hāpai 2021

 Following a year in which physiotherapy businesses have adjusted for COVID-19 and PNZ has further strengthened as a united organisation, Business Symposium Hāpai 2021 is an opportunity to share best practice and improve collectively.
-Look out for speaker announcements and partner opportunities available here over the coming months.
+Look out for speaker announcements over the coming months.

 Among the symposium presenters hear from business leader and author: Craig Rust, entrepreneur and founder of Raglan Coconut Yoghurt: Latesha Randall, former New Zealand Director-General of Health: Stephen McKernan, Director of Employment Relations at Humankind: Charlotte Bates, owner of social media agency Likeable Lab: Nick McDonald and Te Tiriti based cultural trainer for health professionals: Emma Webb, as well as representatives from the Health and Disability Commission, ACC, Auckland University of Technology and the Ministry of Health.

 Be an Event Partner

 About two-thirds of our membership are in private practice.
 Following a year in which physiotherapy businesses have adjusted for COVID-19 and PNZ has further strengthened its membership numbers, Business Symposium Hāpai 2021 is an opportunity to share best practice and support the success of our business owners.
 Read our Partnership Prospectus or contact firstname.lastname@example.org for more information on how to partner with us at this event.

 Business Symposium Hāpai 2021 - In Person Registration